DearHRS/WoTBlitzArmourPenetrationCalculator/README.md

 -modules barely interact with each other at the moment

 log:15.04.2023 1516
--completed functions related to calculation of kenetic rounds (ap/apcr) -intregated those functions and programme finally does calculations related to 100% chance of penetration
+-completed functions related to calculation of kinetic rounds (ap/apcr) -intregated those functions and programme finally does calculations related to 100% chance of penetration

+log:17.04.2023 1425
+-minor fixes to bugs and typos